juanfranblanco/Nethereum.Docs/docs/ethereum-and-clients/dapps-chains-and-development-cycle.md

 # Dapps, chains and development cycle

+## Local private tesnet
+When working in your local development environment, some of the options that we have chosen are the following, Geth Clique, Parity PoA and Ganache CLI.

+### Geth
+Using Geth Clique you can test directly in Geth your integration with smart contracs in a fast Proof of Authority consensus.
+Link to the document.

+### Parity
+Using POA fast

+### Ganache-CLI
+If you are working on smart contracts,
+Truffle, test rpc replacement, all the beauty of truffle suite, testing smmart contracts, debugging etc.

+(We need a section for debugging, on parity, geth, and ganache it is much easier)

+## Cloud private testnet
+Azure BaaS, Blockchain as a Service, by using the Azure BaaS you can deploy a tesnet with several nodes, which the whole development team can collaborate.
+Link to document to setup

+### Public testnets
+Some general info on public testnets, and a link to the infura doc, but in the infura doc where possible some info on faucets.

+### Main net

 It is common practice to use different Ethereum-based blockchains (or emulators) along the development of a Dapp.

 The following is meant to be a quick intro on what Blockchains to use along the development cycle.